itz-me-zappex/flux/README.md

 lazy-exec-focus = killall picom lazy-exec-unfocus = picom

+; Set FPS limit to 5 on unfocus and restore it to 60 on focus, unmute and mute on focus and unfocus respectively, minimize on unfocus as game supports only borderless windowed mode and reduce priority
-; Example using FPS limit as that is online game and I use MangoHud [Forza Horizon 4] name = ForzaHorizon4.exe executable = /run/media/zappex/WD-BLUE/Games/Steam/steamapps/common/Proton 9.0 (Beta)/files/bin/wine64-preloader
+[Forza Horizon 4]
+name = ForzaHorizon4.exe
+executable = /run/media/zappex/WD-BLUE/Games/Steam/steamapps/common/Proton 9.0 (Beta)/files/bin/wine64-preloader